qwc-services/qwc-services.github.io/src/QuickStart.md

 # Quick start

-## Running QWC2 as part of qwc-services
+## Running QWC as part of qwc-services

-`qwc-services` is a collection of loosely coupled micro-services for extending QWC2.
+`qwc-services` is a collection of loosely coupled micro-services for extending QWC.
 The services communicate with each other via HTTP/Rest, and are mostly written in Python.

 The easiest way to run `qwc-services` is to use the readily available docker images, using the sample setup at [qwc-docker](https://github.com/qwc-services/qwc-docker).